TEI: Frequently Asked Questions

 What can I do with my TEI-encoded text?

 TEI markup supports a wide range of useful functions including online publication, searching, text analysis, and conversion into other formats.
-There are many tools for manipulating, presenting and querying XML documents available.
-The TEI does not directly endorse any of these, however, there is a TEI Presentation Tools Special Interest Group where experiences with these tools are discussed.
+There are many tools for manipulating, presenting and querying XML documents available and listed in the TEI wiki.
+The TEI does not directly endorse any of these, however, there is a TEI Tools Special Interest Group where experiences with these tools are discussed.

 What tools can I use to author my TEI documents?

 Although you can use any text editor to edit TEI documents, there are more sophisticated tools available which allow you to validate your encoding against the TEI schema and perform other useful functions.
 The TEI does not directly endorse any of these.
-However, the TEI does have a TEI Authoring Tools Special Interest Group and maintains a list of software that is commonly used.
+However, the TEI wiki contains a list of software that is commonly used.